Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bossroom/architecture.md

 ## Assembly structure

-We organized Boss Room’s code into multiple domain-based assemblies, each with a relatively self-contained purpose.
+Boss Room’s code is organized into multiple domain-based assemblies, each with a relatively self-contained purpose.

 An exception to this organization structure is the Gameplay assembly, which houses most of the networked gameplay logic and other functionality tightly coupled with the gameplay logic.